Jane is here to make your switch a stress-free one 💙

 What can you expect?

-Coming from PTEverywhere, we’ve successfully brought over patient lists, past & upcoming appointments, and charts, which include treatment notes and documents.
+Coming from PTEverywhere, we’ve successfully brought over patient list, past & upcoming appointments, insurance polices and treatment notes & documents.
 Below you’ll find step-by-step instructions for how you can export your data when you’re feeling ready to make the switch to charting, billing and booking in Jane 💙

 What can we import?